Brandy & Ray J: A Family Business

-Brandy and Ray J: A Family Business is an American reality television series that premiered on VH1 on April 11, 2010.
+Brandy & Ray J: A Family Business is an American reality television series that premiered on VH1 on April 11, 2010.

 On November 15, 2010, VH1 announced that it renewed the series for a second season.
 The show's final episode aired on February 8, 2011.

 Overview

 The series follows Brandy and Ray J as they overcome the daily struggles in their family business and follows their daily lives.